rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-A control node is needed for executing automation scripts that set up a host server, building container images for the project and for deploying the containers and services on the host server.
-A control node can be used to deploy multiple projects, or you a dedicated control node per project can be used.
+A control node is needed for executing automation scripts that set up a [host server](/rollyourown/how_to_use/host_server), build container images for the project and deploy the containers and services on the host server.
+A control node can be used to deploy multiple projects, or you can use a dedicated control node per project.

 <!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Add links in the text
-- [ ] Add section on control node backup

-{{< /highlight >}}

 ## Control node introduction

-To prevent the settings, software and configuration needed for the control node from interfering or otherwise conflicting with the software and configuration of your local computer, a [rollyourown.xyz](https://rollyourown.xyz) control node should be set up in a virtual machine on your computer, or on a completely separate, dedicated computer (such as an Intel NUC, an old laptop or a desktop computer).
-This keeps the [rollyourown.xyz](https://rollyourown.xyz) configuration separate from other software installed on your computer and also ensures that automation scripts and configuration of the control node are not affected by system upgrades or other software installed on the host computer.
-This also allows us to develop and test the [rollyourown.xyz](https://rollyourown.xyz) configuration scripts and guides for a single operating system (currently Ubuntu 22.04 LTS).
+To prevent the settings, software and configuration needed for the control node from interfering or otherwise conflicting with the software and configuration of your local computer, a rollyourown control node should be set up in a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) on your computer, or on a completely separate, dedicated computer (such as an Intel [NUC](https://en.wikipedia.org/wiki/Next_Unit_of_Computing), an old laptop or a desktop computer).
+This keeps the rollyourown configuration separate from other software installed on your computer and also ensures that automation scripts and configuration of the control node are not affected by system upgrades or other software installed on the host computer.
+This also allows us to develop and test the rollyourown configuration scripts and guides for a single operating system (currently Ubuntu 22.04 LTS).

 Except for the very first configuration steps for the host server, which are carried out over a plain SSH connection to the host server's public IP address, the control node interacts with the host server via a [wireguard](https://www.wireguard.com/) tunnel.
 This tunnel provides a permanent, encrypted connection to the host server and enables all communication between control node and host server to run via private IP address ranges.